 Newly diagnosed with Pearson Syndrome

 The following are recommendations for families of those newly diagnosed with Pearson Syndrome.
-They are based on recommendations from The Champ Foundation's first Pearson Syndrome Conference, held on February 5, 2018 and was updated following the Pearson Syndrome conference held May 30, 2020.
-Clinicians in attendance included Dr. Suneet Agarwal (Boston Children's Hospital), Dr. Peter Aziz (Cleveland Clinic), Dr. Rebecca Ganetzky (CHOP), Dr. Amy Goldstein (CHOP), Dr. Elad Jacoby (Sheba Medical Center), and Dr. Sumit Parikh (Cleveland Clinic).
+They are based on recommendations from The Champ Foundation’s first Pearson Syndrome Conference, held on February 5, 2018 and were updated following the Pearson Syndrome conference held May 30, 2020.
+Clinicians in attendance included Dr. Suneet Agarwal (Boston Children’s Hospital), Dr. Peter Aziz (Cleveland Clinic), Dr. Rebecca Ganetzky (CHOP), Dr. Amy Goldstein (CHOP), Dr. Elad Jacoby (Sheba Medical Center), and Dr. Sumit Parikh (Cleveland Clinic).
+These recommendations were reviewed and updated in February 2023 by members of The Champ Foundation’s Science Advisory Board.

 These guidelines do not substitute for medical advice and all interventions should be approved and decided by your child's doctors.